 Ask a COVID-19 Question

-- The U.S. Department of State currently has a level 2 travel advisory (Exercise Increased Caution) for South Korea.
+- The U.S. Department of State currently has a level 2 travel advisory (Exercise Increased Caution) for the Republic of Korea (ROK).
 Please see the full language of the travel advisory here.

 - Authorities have confirmed that community-based transmission of COVID-19 is still occurring in Korea.
 All travelers to Korea should be aware that there is a mandatory 14-day quarantine upon entry, and as of January 8, 2021, travelers must provide proof of a negative COVID-19 PCR test result issued within 72 hours of their departure.
 Most tourists must quarantine in government facilities at their own expense.
 COVID-19 screening measures are subject to change with little advance notice.
 General information is detailed below, but please consult the ROK COVID-19 Portal, Korea Disease Control and Prevention Agency and the Embassy of the ROK in the USA for the most up-to-date information on special COVID regulations and immigration procedures before your travels.